10 Resume Verbs You Should Use Carefully

 The truth is that most HR managers are simply tired of seeing the same word constructions all over again, which makes every other resume resemble the previously reviewed ones.

 Besides, you have to realize that the modern job market is way more demanded because of high competition among candidates.
-You have to avoid traditional verbs and phrased them with more creative and compelling structures to catch the recruiter’s attention.
+You have to avoid traditional verbs and phrase them with more creative and compelling structures to catch the recruiter’s attention.

 To ensure your 100% success, you have to smoothen the resume with more compelling and workable action verbs.
-So let’s review the list of resume power verbs from one of the best resume writing companies you’d more likely to skip or use.
+So let’s review the list of resume power verbs from one of the best resume writing companies you’d be more likely to skip or use.

 Resume Verbs to Skip